 .
 Presenters: Darrell Kanipe & Amy Consiglio

 The Arts Incubation Program strives to create successful local nonprofit arts organizations by offering up to 3 years of financial support.

 Past recipients are the Orange County Artists Guild

 Congressional High School Arts Competition

 This national competition, sponsored by members of the US Congress in their districts, features 2-dimentional work.
 Winning entries are displayed in the corridor of the US Capital (Washington, DC).
-Deadline: mid-April, 2014
+Deadline: April 11, 2014 (5 pm)

 for Orange County high school visual art students